spike7638/fpv2021/README.md

 # Brown CS 1951x: Formal Proof and Verification, 2021

-In this repository, you'll find Lean files for [CS1951x](https://cs.brown.edu/courses/cs1951x).
+In this repository, you'll find Lean files for [CS1951x](https://cs.brown.edu/courses/cs1951x), copied so that John Hughes can work on the assignments from this repository, commit from either home or office, etc.

 ## Using this repository